 But it soon becomes obvious that there’s something more going on.
-Maybe you find yourself sending late night texts.
+Maybe you find yourself sending late-night texts.
 Perhaps you dress up a little when you know you’re going to see them.

 It’s easy to convince yourself that because there’s no sex involved, it’s not cheating.
 But an affair of the heart is still infidelity, and the secrets and lies still have the power to break your current relationship.

 You can’t go back and undo it.
-What you can do is work on recovering from it so you can rebuild your present relationship.
+When dealing with betrayal, what you can do is work on recovering from it so you can rebuild your present relationship.

 1. Be honest with your partner

-Honesty is vital in a relationship, and even though the truth will hurt, it’s better to build the rest of your relationship on the truth, not a lie.
+Honesty is vital in a relationship, especially for an emotional affair recovery, and even though the truth will hurt, it’s better to build the rest of your relationship on the truth, not a lie.

 If you’re feeling guilty, you’ll resist letting yourself grieve, because you think you don’t deserve to.
 But the fact is, the other person was a big part of your life, and it’s ok to let yourself be sad for the loss of that connection.

 4. See the difference between infatuation and love

-Take a step back and realize that real love is built on long term commitment and a shared life, not a short but heady connection.
+Take a step back and realize that real love is built on long term commitment and shared life, not a short but heady connection.

 5. Work on rebuilding trust

 Show your commitment to mending your relationship by working on rebuilding trust with them.
 Ask what they need and how you can show them you can be trusted, and then give them as much time as they need to trust you again.

 6. Analyze the reasons

 What was it about them that attracted you?
 What did you feel was missing in your life or your relationship that made it easy to fall into an emotional affair?

 8. Get your feelings out

-It’s normal to feel a range of emotions from guilt to grief to anger when you’re dealing with the fallout of an emotional affair.
-Work your feelings out physically with dance or exercise, write them out in a journal, or consider seeing a therapist to help you sort through them.
+For emotional infidelity recovery, work your feelings out physically with dance or exercise, write them out in a journal, or consider seeing a therapist to help you sort through them.

 9. Find a healthier focus

 Try to find a healthier focus for your emotions and energy, such as volunteering with a community organization, learning a new hobby, or advancing your career.

-10. Practice self care
+10. Practice self-care

 Admitting to and ending emotional infidelity takes a lot of mental and emotional energy.
-You’ll feel like you’re on a rollercoaster of emotions at times, and might notice effects on your stress levels, sleep patterns, and appetite.
+You’ll feel like you’re on a rollercoaster of emotions at times and might notice effects on your stress levels, sleep patterns, and appetite.